Supporting Small Businesses During Coronavirus Quarantine

 Here’s where you can find free education and entertainment for yourself

-Small Business Advice – Tap into this online network where entrepreneurs can receive and give advice for their small businesses.
+Stride (Small Business Advice) – Tap into this online network where entrepreneurs can receive and give advice for their small businesses.
 In challenging times, soliciting advice from others who understand what you’re working through can be a helpful way to put new plans in place.
-You can apply for relief NOW on their website.

 MicroMentor – Are you operating a business with services extending out of the state or country?
 MicroMentor connects entrepreneurs with mentors from across the globe to offer advice on anything you need help with.